 By completing this course with a demonstrated 80% proficiency, you are eligible to apply a Certificate of Completion for 3 academic credits in an undergraduate degree at Crown College.
 This course can also be applied as 3 professional development credits of the Crown 30 Certificate Program for learners pursuing licensing, ordination or consecration with the Christian & Missionary Alliance.
 View academic credit FAQs.

-Jacqueline Coleman is a Missions Pastor at Palm Coast Bible Church in Palm Coast, FL.
-She is licensed and consecrated with the Christian & Missionary Alliance.
+Jacqueline Coleman is the Missions Pastor at Palm Coast Bible Church in Palm Coast, FL.
+She is ordained and consecrated with the Christian & Missionary Alliance.
 Jacqueline earned a BS in Youth Ministry from Toccoa Falls College, and an MA in Biblical Studies from Alliance Theological Seminary, where she is pursuing an MDiv in Missions and Theology.
-She has been married to her high school sweetheart for 27 years, with whom she raised and homeschooled 5 children.
-She previously served as the Music Minister at Friendship Bible Church in Keystone Heights, FL for 12 years.
+She has been married to her high school sweetheart for 28 years, with whom she raised and homeschooled 5 children.
+As a family, they love to travel and explore new places.

 WHAT YOU’LL NEED TO LEARN ON CMTI: